Q-Minh/nihu/dox/tut_custom_kernel.md

 Introduction {#tut_custom_kernel_intro}
 ============

-The purpose of this tutorial is to demonstrate how a new family of partial differential equations (PDE) can be introuced into the NiHu framework.
+The purpose of this tutorial is to demonstrate how a new family of partial differential equations (PDE) can be introduced into the NiHu framework.
-In a boundary element context, the introduction of a new PDE is equaivalent to the implementation of its fundamental solutions.
+In a boundary element context, the introduction of a new PDE is equivalent to the implementation of its fundamental solutions.
-The demonstrative example is linear isotropic elasticity.
+The demonstrative example is linear isotropic elastostatics.

 Theory {#tut_custom_kernel_theory}
 ======